alichengg/ali-s-gallery/_posts/2022-04-16-Python-Self-Study-log.-Updating.md

 ---
 layout: post
-title: Python Self-Study Daily log ---updating...
+title: Python Self-Study log.
+Updating....
 date: 2022-04-16
 Author: Ali
 categories:
 tags: [Python]
 comments: true
 ---

 I realize that my IT skill may hit a plateau so here I make a plan for me to learn Python.